GoogleCloudPlatform/healthcare-federated-access-services/apis.md

 The following token and consents are used:

-*  "/tokens": tokens management.
+*  "/tokens": token management.
 For more information, see "proto/tokens/v1/consents.proto".
 *  "/consents": consent management.
 For more information, see "proto/tokens/v1/tokens.proto".

-### Configuration Non-Admin Endpoints
+### Non-Admin Configuration Endpoints

 The following provide read-only access to non-admins for various parts of IC configuration.
 They filter out sensitive parts of the configuration.